-Instagram announced it algorithm in mid-2016 as a way to provide users with the type of content they will engage with the most.
+Instagram announced its own social media algorithm in mid-2016 as a way to provide users with the type of content they will engage with the most.

-Prior to the Instagram algorithm, a post had a half-life of 72 minutes.
-Now it can receive engagement days after it is been posted.
+Prior to the Instagram algorithm being launched, the feed worked in chronological order meaning you’d see the latest post at the top.
+Back then a post had a half-life of 72 minutes whereas now it can receive engagement days after it’s published.

-Regardless of whether the people you engage with the most post an image the day before, you’ll see it at the top of your timeline when you next log in.
+Regardless of whether the people you engage with the most publish something the day before, you’ll see it at the top of your timeline when you next login.

 Engagement is a key ranking factor for the Instagram algorithm.
 The more likes, comments, comment likes, post saves, DM replies and sent via DMs a post receives, the more weighting is placed on it by the algorithm.

-What do we know about the Instagram algorithm?
+What do we know about the Instagram algorithm in 2019?